Foamimi/Eldryn-Extended---HD-Quests/README.md

 # Introduction

 Hello!
-This addon will integrate new HD textures into the world of Septimus-ified Skyrim.
+This addon will integrate new HD textures into the world of Redoran-ified Skyrim.
 This will be a **manual process** with various steps involving downloading, rearranging, etc. A series of megapatches will be provided at the end of the guide.

 Works on **EXISTING SAVES**.

 # Installation

 First of all, we're going to right-click on the left side of MO2 and highlight the "All Mods" option, then click the dropdown of "Create separator above".
-We'll call it **[NoDelete] [003.00] SEPTIMUS EXTENDED - TEXTURES**.
+We'll call it **[NoDelete] [003.00] REDORAN EXTENDED - TEXTURES**.
 All of the following mods will be installed under this separator, and the separator itself will go just below the separator called "THE DANGER ZONE".

 All the plugins going forward will be at the very bottom, **BELOW all of the Septimus patches** but **BEFORE DynDOLOD.esp**.